SongOfTheFallen/nhentai-downloader/README.md

 npm run dev
 ```

 During development the frontend is served on http://localhost:8787 while the backend API listens on http://localhost:5173.
 The default password is `changeme` and can be changed in `backend/.env`.
+You may also set `HOST` and `PORT` there to bind the backend to a different address.
 If the backend runs elsewhere, update `VITE_API_BASE_URL` in `frontend/.env`.

 4. Build the frontend for production: